 Polly's activist and theatrical work has been featured in various papers and platforms, including The Independent, The Scotsman, The Stage, and The Guilty Feminist podcast.
 Meanwhile her writing has been shortlisted for a Sit Up Award and won Best New Writing at LSDF 2018.
 She has recently founded, True Name, a theatre company specialising in ecological and social theatre, and in July 2019 worked on a new collaboration with Plan B, the London College of Communication, Theatre 198 and The Tate, focusing on issues around climate change.
 The performance was staged at The Tate Modern.
+She is Arts and Outreach Ambassador for the Matchgirls Memorial.

 "Look at us both.
 Proper grown women.
 Like kids on a Saturday night, waiting for our kids to come bail us out."